ctchou/xed_utils/README.md

 ```
 The script `xed_db.py` takes its input from `build/obj/dgen` and
 imports some scripts in `xed/pysrc`.
-But if the directory structure is as described above,
+If the directory structure is as described above,
 there is no need to specify them explicitly.
 (Run "`xed_db.py -h`" to see how to change those locations.)
 Any or all of the `-j`, `-c`, and `-s` arguments are optional.
-(If they are all left out, `xed_db.py` simply inputs the XED build
+(If they are all left out, `xed_db.py` simply inputs the XED datafiles
 without outputting anything.)
 Note that the `.json`, `.csv`, and `.db` filename extensions are mandatory.